Powered by SchoolDash

 Destinations: About average.
 The proportion of students going on to education or training at 16 is very low, while at 18 (allowing for attainment) it is very high.
 Show details

-Finances: Below average.
-However, the school budget has been roughly in balance
+Finances: About average.
+The school budget has been roughly in balance

 Progress: Poor.
-Progress up to the ages of 16 and 18 are both poor.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Attendance: Poor.
 Pupil absence rates and the incidence of persistent absence are both very high.